nidanu/RailwayRunners/README.md

 - **/Classes**: Contains two classes used in this case

 ## Statistics
 We randomly drew 1.000 observations from each of the algorithms.
-Based on the Shapiro-Wilk test, the data did not meet the assumption of normality, W = 0.9558, p < .001.
-Based on the Levene test, the data also did not meet the assumption of homogeneity of variance, F(2, 2997) = 361.43, p < .001.
+Based on Based on the Shapiro-Wilk test, the data did not meet the assumption of normality, W = 0.912, p < .001.
+Based on the Levene test, the data also did not meet the assumption of homogeneity of variance, F(3, 3996) = 628.71, p < .001.
 Therefore, a Kruskal-Wallis test was performed.
-The algorithms differed significantly in score, H(2) = 1993.2, p < .001.
-Post-hoc  Tukey tests showed that the greedy algorithm performed superior to both the normal algorithm (p < .001) and the maximum algorithm (p< .001).
-Thus we conclude the greedy algorithm to be the most effective.
+The algorithms differed significantly in score, H(3) = 3367.7, p < .001.
+Post-hoc Dunn tests showed that the postman algorithm performed superior to the normal algorithm (z = 48.426, p < .001), the maximum algorithm (z = 48.335, p< .001), and the greedy algorithm (z = -19.427, p < .001).
+Thus we conclude the postman algorithm to be the most effective.

 ## Authors
 - Nidanu O'Shea